M-Serajian/MTB-Pipeline/README.md

 ## Introduction
 MTB++ is a software developed to predict antimicrobial resistance in MTB bacteria using machine learning for 13 groups of antibiotics including Amikacin, Bedaquiline, Clofazimine, Delamanid, Ethambutol, Ethionamide, Isoniazid, Kanamycin, Levofloxacin, Linezolid, Moxifloxacin, Rifampicin, Rifabutin; and 3 antibiotic families including Rifampin, Aminoglycosides, Fluoroquinolone.
 This README contains instructions on how to run the trained classifier or to rebuild the classifier from raw data.

-[Rebuilding](https://github.com/M-Serajian/MTB-plus-plus#classifying-data-using-mtb) is an advanced use-case.
+[Rebuilding](https://github.com/M-Serajian/MTB-plus-plus#classifying-data-using-mtb) is an advanced use case.
 We expect most users to only run the trained classifier.
 This software is maintained by Ali Serajian (ma.serajian@gmail.com).
-Please post an Issue onto GitHub if there are any issues with these instructions.
+Please post an Issue on GitHub if there are any issues with these instructions.

 ## Citation ##
 This software is under GNU license.
-If you use the software please cite the following paper:
+If you use the software please cite the following paper: [Scalable de novo classification of antibiotic resistance of Mycobacterium tuberculosis](https://academic.oup.com/bioinformatics/article/40/Supplement_1/i39/7700900)

 ## Installation ##
 Two methods of installation are considered for MTB++ according to the user's preference.
 [Automatic Installation](https://github.com/M-Serajian/MTB-plus-plus#automatic-installation), and [Manual Installation](https://github.com/M-Serajian/MTB-plus-plus#manual-installation).
-In case your system supports the "module load" environment, you can your the Automatic Installation, otherwise, Manual Installation is recommended.
+In case your system supports the "module load" environment, you can use the Automatic Installation, otherwise, Manual Installation is recommended.

 Regardless of the installation method used, the following dependencies should be installed first.